-- is a non-executive director of Perpetual Limited (Perpetual).
+lan Hammond is a non-executive director of Perpetual Limited (Perpetual).
 As an investment manager, Perpetual group companies may hold Suncorp Group Limited securities from time to time.
-Perpetual's current shareholding is not considered a substantial shareholding under the Corporations Act.
-Perpetual group companies also provide trustee services to Suncorp, and Perpetual also operates a wealth management business (as did Suncorp, until 31 March 2022).
-Ian has confirmed that as a director of Perpetual he has no involvement in, or influence over, any decisions made by Perpetual in relation to any of the above activities. - receives a fixed post-termination benefit from his former partnership, PricewaterhouseCoopers (PwC).
-From time to time, Suncorp engages PwC to provide consulting services, which are not considered material in nature or quantum. lan does not participate in any decision to engage PwC.
+Perpetual's current Suncorp shareholding is not considered a substantial shareholding under the Corporations Act.
+Perpetual group companies also provide trustee services to Suncorp.
+Ian has confirmed that as a director of Perpetual he has no involvement in, or influence over, any decisions made by Perpetual in relation to any of the above activities.

+lan also receives a fixed post-termination benefit from his former partnership, PricewaterhouseCoopers (PwC) following his retirement in 2015.
+From time to time, Suncorp engages PwC to provide consulting services, which are not considered material in nature or quantum.
+Ian does not participate in any decision to engage PwC.